Bangladesh Chemical Industries Corporation

 Bangladesh Chemical Industries Corporation (BCIC) is a government owned corporation in Bangladesh.
 It was establishted on 1st July, 1976 by a Presidential Order by merging Bangladesh Tanneries Corporation, Bangladesh Paper and Board Corporation, Bangladesh Chemical and Pharmacetucials Corporation.
-Md.
-Saidur Rahman is the chairman of Bangladesh Chemical Industries Corporation.

 History

 Bangladesh Chemical Industries Corporation was founded in 1976.
 It is in charge of Karnafuli Paper Mills, the largest Paper Mill in Bangladesh.
-Haiul Quaium is the present chairman of the corporation.
-It operates 12 factories in Bangladesh including Ashuganj Fertilizer and Chemical Company Limited in Brahmanbaria, Urea Fertiliser Factory Ltd in Ghorashal and Polash Urea Fertiliser Factory in Palash, Narsingdi.
+It operates 12 factories in Bangladesh including Ashuganj Fertilizer and Chemical Company Limited in Brahmanbaria, DAP Fertilizer Company Limited in Chittagong and Polash Urea Fertiliser Factory in Palash, Narsingdi.
 The corporation has liabilities of 51.06 billion taka to state owned banks.
 BCIC College is run by the corporation.
 In 1982, it set up the first tiles factory in Bangladesh.
 It is subsidized by Bangladesh government.
 The Training Institute for Chemical Industries (TICI) is a sister concern of BCIC and is run by BCIC too.
 Chittagong Urea Fertilizer School and College falls under this corporation, as does Urea Sar Karkhana School & College.